Back to Blog

 Frequently Asked Questions

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, large professional cameras with detachable lenses, video recording equipment, and selfie sticks are usually prohibited.
-Always check the specific venue policy closer to the date, as rules can change.
+Generally, personal mobile phones are permitted for casual photo and video capture.
+However, professional cameras with detachable lenses are usually prohibited.
+It’s always best to check the venue’s specific policy closer to the date.

 Top Tips for Black Stone Cherry at Aberdeen Music Hall

-To make the most of your Black Stone Cherry experience at Aberdeen Music Hall, here are a few insider tips:
+To truly maximise your Black Stone Cherry experience at Aberdeen Music Hall, here are a few insider tips:

 Ready for an Unforgettable Evening?